 The Base Hydrography Single Line Hydrography Network (SLNET) is the Alberta Environment and Parks base SLNET data set.
 It is an update of the Base Features HydroSLNET in Southern Alberta from orthophoto and various sources of provincial base data.
 It contains all captured single line representations of hydrographic features.
 In addition, single line representations of polygonal features and single line arbitrary network connectors are in the file.

-The Base Hydrography Point Update layer contains hydrographic point features representing the locations of water or water related features, it is an updated of the Base Features Hydro Points in Southern Alberta from orthophoto and various sources of provincial base data.
+Base Waterbody Polygon Update is the Alberta Environment and Parks base hydrography polygon dataset, it is an updated of the Base Features Hydro Polygons in Southern Alberta from orthophoto and various sources of provincial base data.